enjoy funerals? If not, then this is the guide

 ghosts, and giggling child ghosts, so obviously they qualify, but what

-about earlier than that? - Like for religious fundamentalists who
+- Like for religious fundamentalists who

 believe life (and thus the creation of a “soul”) begins at